 If the common materials aren't quite hitting your style or preference on the head, there are other options to look into.
 Tempered Glass can be used, commonly as an accent piece with some other material functioning as the main counter.
 A raised counter of glass is more commonly used as a contemporary style option.

 Concrete is a relatively newer material for kitchen counters.
-A smoother grade of concrete is used for counters than what's poured onto your driveway, but it's exactly the same otherwise.
+A smoother grade of concrete is used for counters than what's poured onto your driveway, but it's the same material otherwise.
 A concrete countertop must be properly sealed to prevent damage, stains, and mold.

 In addition to quartz, there is a new wave of manufactured countertops that use combinations of natural and artificial materials and resins to create solid, strong materials well suited to the kitchen.
-Most of these materials come under branded names (like NeolithTM shown above) so they may be harder to locate outside of a showroom or the direction of a designer.
+Most of these materials come under branded names (like NeolithTM shown above) so they may be harder to locate outside of a showroom or with the direction of a designer.

 Laminate counters, which are sheets of laminate glued to a particle board core, are also available.
 Their general lack of panache and the comparative affordability of solid surface materials, however, leave this option well in the low-budget range.